guidogerb/guidogerb-website/@guidogerb/css/README.md

   notification for offline support)
 - `ThemeSelect` — ready-made selector that can be embedded in `@guidogerb/header` to switch between themes and create new ones
+- `ThemeEditor` — modal workflow for editing the active palette and saving it as a reusable custom theme

 ## Usage